evisb/datalayer/docs/use/index.md

 # User Guide

+Datalayer is about `code` on `data`:

++ Create analysis project and share it.
++ Search what others have created.
++ Collaborate in teams on research projects.
++ Follow people and discover what they do.

 ## Free Account

 Go to the [signup](https://datalayer.io/join) page and create your personal free account.
 You will need a valid email address to confirm your account.

+## Project

+You are now ready to create your first project.
+Give your project `tags` so it can be found easily.

+You can add on your project:

++ Datasets.
++ Notebooks.
++ APIS.

+The `Datasets` and `Notebooks` are stored on the `public IPFS`.

+You will have the option to make them `private`.

 ## Notebook